Magritte Awards

 Historically given during the first quarter of the new year, the awards honor achievements for cinematic accomplishments for the preceding year.
-The 12th Magritte Awards ceremony was held on 4 March 2023 at the Théâtre National, in the historic site of Marais-Jacqmain, Brussels.
+The 14th Magritte Awards ceremony was held on 22 February 2025 at the Flagey, in the historic site of Place Eugène Flagey, Ixelles.

 History

 Founded in 2010, the Académie André Delvaux was established at the request of the Francophone Film Producers Association (UPFF) and Pro Spère, to unite the five branches of the film industry, including actors, directors, producers, technicians and writers.
 The Académie aims to recognize excellence in Belgian cinematic achievements in order to have a Belgian counterpart to the César Awards of France.
 After the cancellation of the Joseph Plateau Awards ceremony, which was absorbed into the Film Fest Ghent in 2007, a national film award was missing in Belgium.
 This led the Académie André Delvaux to establish the Magritte Award.
 An accolade for artistic and technical merit in the Flemish film industry was launched a year earlier as part of the Ostend Film Festival and called Ensor Award.

 The name of the award comes from the painter René Magritte.
 Charly Herscovici, who created the Magritte Foundation, allowed the Académie to use the name of the artist.
 The awarding statuette was created by designer and sculptor Xavier Lust, who drew inspiration from a poster entitled Moments inoubliables du cinema created by René Magritte in 1958 for a film festival.
 The 1st Magritte Awards ceremony took place on 5 February 2011 at the Square Meeting Centre in Brussels.
 During the ceremony, the Académie André Delvaux presented Magritte Awards in twenty categories.
 Film director Jaco Van Dormael presided the ceremony, while actress Helena Noguerra hosted the evening.
 The ceremony, televised in Belgium by BeTV, was produced by José Bouquiaux and directed by Vincent J. Gustin.

 At the 2nd ceremony, held on 4 February 2012, the Magritte Award for Best Film in Coproduction was split in Best Foreign Film in Coproduction and Best Flemish Film in Coproduction.
 The latter was renamed Best Flemish Film in 2015.
 An Audience Award was presented to a Belgian film personality in 2011 and 2012, before being replaced by Best First Feature Film in 2013; its winner, however, was first announced during the 66th Cannes Film Festival, three months after the Magritte Awards ceremony.
 In 2016, it became a merit category, with the audience award being finally retired.
 The same year, Best Short Film was split in Best Live Action Short Film and Best Animated Short Film.
 The 8th ceremony was the first to be aired on La Deux, after RTBF took over broadcast rights from BeTV.